jindongjie/jindongjie/README.md

 <div align="center">
-Admire some creative open-source projects. such as Arch/Gentoo Linux, zrythm, ladybird browser etc...
+Admire some creative open-source projects. such as Arch/Gentoo Linux, zrythm, avaloniaUi etc...

 Keep It Simple Stupid~